< Blog < Stay Fit < Exercises < 7 Hip Mobility Exercises For a Full Range of Motion

 As a stand-alone workout

-A different way to approach hip mobility training is to attack several other exercises and use that as the workout for the day.
-Visit one of the popular fitness apps and you’ll notice that mobility exercises are widely presented there as separate training.
+A different way to approach hip mobility training is to attack several other exercises and use them as the workout for the day.

 This approach is more “all-in” and can serve as an activity day between more intense workouts.
 A workout dedicated to mobility work doesn’t have to last that long.
 Thirty to forty-five minutes of the best mobility exercises is more than enough to create the desired training effect.